THE BELLUM DEORUM INTERPRETATION

 gamma ray burst at just the right spot so it squeegees a planet clean of life.

-• Or the ultimate in destructive power; using your moves to accelerate supernovae (or hypernovae) explosions that destroy regions of galaxies hundreds of light-years across at 99.999% the speed of light!
+• Or the ultimate in destructive power; using your moves to accelerate supernovae (or hypernovae) explosions that sterilize regions of galaxies hundreds of light-years across, with their radiation racing outward at nearly the speed of light!

 Given these amazing additions, all in-game purchases naturally, our company once again rakes in lots of dough, making my development team multi-millionaires.
 I crack the .1%, and it’s now time for me to hang it up and become a world-traveling philanthropist.